tomAntoine/multi-UAV-simulator/README.md

 		"""

 		def function1():
 			"""
 			here blabla for function1
 			"""
 			return 1

+BTW, i added a new file called scenarios where there are all defined, i think it is better and looks better than defining them in the main function, it didn't made any sens.

 # GDP